Contact us at 914-666-4665

 Lyme Disease Misdiagnosis: Why It Happens and What to Know

-Early Symptoms of Lyme Disease: Why They Are Often Missed Early Lyme symptoms can look ordinary.
-A rash may never appear.
-This is why diagnosis is often delayed.
-Early symptoms of Lyme disease can include fatigue, headache, fever, chills, muscle aches, joint pain, dizziness, brain fog, and sometimes a rash.
-But many patients do not
+Early Symptoms of Lyme Disease: Why They Are Often Missed Early Lyme disease symptoms can look ordinary First signs of Lyme disease are often overlooked Delayed diagnosis may lead to prolonged illness Early symptoms of Lyme disease can include fatigue, headache, fever, chills, muscle aches, joint pain, dizziness, brain fog, and sometimes a rash.
+But

 Lyme Disease Misdiagnosis: Why It Happens and What to Know Read More »